Jelly-RDF/pyjelly/docs/external-integration.md

 AURA_DB_PWD
 ```

-### Parsing grouped data into neo4j from jelly file
+### Parsing data into neo4j from a jelly file

-To parse data in a grouped form into the neo4j database from `.jelly` file use the following example:
+To parse data into the neo4j database from `.jelly` file use the following example:

-{{ code_example('neo4j_integration/01_rdflib_neo4j_parse_grouped.py') }}
+{{ code_example('neo4j_integration/01_rdflib_neo4j_parse.py') }}

-It opens a stream through a neo4j integrated parser working with RDF library, which parses the data (also from `.jelly` file) into user's database.
+It opens a stream through a neo4j integrated parser working with RDF library, which parses the data (also from `.jelly` file) into user's AuraDB database.

-### Parsing flat data into neo4j

-Parsing flat type data into the AuraDB is similar as grouped example and is shown in the file here:

-{{ code_example('neo4j_integration/02_rdflib_neo4j_parse_flat.py') }}

-This time each triple is ingested separetely into the database.